ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 ### WiFi
-You need to configure the on-board WiFi module with your credentials to be able to use the UCSD-Protected network.
-Open a Terminal window.
-Type the following command (this executes a script to set up the WiFi with your credentials; make sure you don't forget the `./`):

-`./wifisetup.sh`
+To see if your RPi is connected to the WiFi already or not, click the WiFi icon in the top right corner.
+Check if it indicates that you are connected to the UCSD-Protected network.
+If it does not, follow the steps below.

-You should be prompted for your **wifi** username and password.
-Your RPi will automatically reboot.
-When it is done rebooting and you are back to your desktop environment, click the WiFi icon in the top right corner.
-It should indicate that you are now connected to the UCSD-Protected network.
+To connect to the WiFi network, click on the program "wifisetup.sh" on the desktop.
+In the window that pops up, select "Execute in Terminal".
+This will open a terminal window that prompts you for your **wifi** username and password (the one you use for UCSD-Protected).
+After you enter this information, your RPi will automatically reboot.
+When it is done rebooting and you are back to your desktop environment, check the WiFi icon again and verify that you are now connected to UCSD-Protected (it may take a few minutes).

 While not necessary for this lab, if you want to know the IP address of your RPi, open a Terminal window and type: